Special Educational Needs

 We hope to support parents and pupils through this process, explaining each step as it happens, and providing resources and support materials, if requested.

-An IPM is a supporting document that should contain between one and three targets that are designed to help pupils make progress.
+An IEP is a supporting document that should contain between one and three targets that are designed to help pupils make progress.
 They might relate to literacy or numeracy, to behaviour or to a physical or social need.
 All targets are set with the intention of helping a pupil to move on to the next stage and removing barriers to their learning.

 You know your child the best.
 If there are certain ways in which we can do things that will further support your child, do let us know.
 There are set Open Evenings every term, but teachers are always happy to meet with parents.